Adem-Kurt/LuaRT/tools/rtc/README.md

 	-w		create executable for Windows desktop
 	-i icon		set executable icon (expects an .ico file) -o output	set executable name to 'output'
+	-Lmoddir	add a new search path for modules
 	-lmodname	link the LuaRT binary module 'modname.dll' directory	the content of the directory to be embedded in the executable main.lua   	the Lua script to be executed